USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 make build-translations
 ```

-This step is performed automatically during container build.
+This `build-translations` step is performed automatically during container build.
 You need to run it only during active local development
 to confirm any translation changes.

 #### Client-side